May 28, 2019!

 Keynote: Paul R.D.
 Mason, Faculty of Geosciences, Utrecht University

 Earth’s litho-, bio-, hydro-, and atmosphere experienced major changes throughout its history, which are still partly preserved in the rock record.
 The reconstruction of environmental conditions of ancient marine and terrestrial settings is based on deciphering these rock records.
-A major obstacle hereby is that all of these archives experienced diagenetic or even metamorphic overprint and, hence, do not necessarily preserve the original (bio‑)geochemical signatures.
+A major obstacle hereby is that all of these archives experienced diagenetic or even metamorphic overprint and, hence, do not necessarily preserve the original (bio-)geochemical signatures.
 Studies on modern environments can improve our understanding of formation and preservation processes of these (bio-)geochemical signatures.
-Thereby, settings with a redox-stratified water column or unique parameters, e.g. high temperatures, acidity or Fe content are of particular interest as they can serve as modern analogues of Early Earth.
-We invite contributions focusing on new insights into reconstructing Early Earth conditions based on (isotope) geochemical, mineralogical, and microbiological insights of these modern analogues.
+Thereby, settings with a redox-stratified water column or unique parameters, e.g. high temperatures, acidity or Fe content are of particular interest as they can serve as modern analogues of Early Earth and the Precambrian.
+We invite contributions focusing on new insights into reconstructing Precambrian conditions based on (isotope) geochemical, mineralogical, and microbiological insights of these modern analogues.
+Furthermore, we encourage submissions on experimental approaches under lab conditions as well as novel applications on Precambrian sedimentary rocks.

 1b) Early Earth Processes: Constraints from the Rock Record